 How to Make Dry Pork Moist Again (Save the Day at Your Cookout!)

-The marinade should have an acidic liquid like apple cider vinegar.
-This will help you avoid getting tough and dry pork.
+The marinade should contain an acidic liquid, like apple cider vinegar.
+This will help you avoid tough and dry pork.

-How To Know When The Pork Loin Are Overcooked.
+How To Know When The Pork Is Overcooked.

 Pro-tip.

-The meat is done when it is golden brown on the outside and slightly pink on the inside after cooking.
+After cooking, the meat is done when it is golden brown on the outside and slightly pink on the inside.

-Cooking the dry pork loin in broth can help bring them back to life and get some moisture into them.
+Cooking the dry pork loin in broth can help bring it back to life and add moisture.
+Any type of broth, such as beef, chicken, or vegetable broth, can moisten the dry roast pork loin.

 Follow these easy steps to help moisten the pork loin with broth.